djolkilson-droid/Guy.Arnold/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Professor in the Marketing, Business Economics, and Law department at the [Alberta School of Business](https://www.ualberta.ca/en/business/index.html). <br/>
+I am a Ph.D.
+Candidate in Economics at McGill University.([https://www.ualberta.ca/en/business/index.html](https://www.mcgill.ca/economics/graduates/instream-students))
+My research uses Canadian administrative microdata to study **labour market power**,
+**employer concentration**, and the **distributional effects of macroeconomic shocks**,
+with a focus on the Great Recession and public-sector dynamics.. <br/>

-I'm interested in **urban, real estate, and spatial economics**.
+I'm interested in **Labour Economics, and Macroeconomics**.
 Most of my [work](https://jamesmacek.github.io/research) studies **housing affordability** and **regulation**.

 You can find my CV [here](../files/CV-JamesMacek_JM.pdf).
 Thanks for your interest!